Raku/user-experience/README.md

 experience.
 Creation of an Issue on this repository is aimed to be part of that process.

-When encountering a Perl 6 user who seems to be frustraited by any part of the Perl 6 experience, it is suggested they get directed to open an Issue on this repository, so that the Perl 6 Community can address it.
+When encountering a Perl 6 user who seems to be frustrated by any part of the Perl 6 experience, it is suggested they get directed to open an Issue on this repository, so that the Perl 6 Community can address it.